SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Evaluating SAEs on Synthetic Data

 \subsection{Feature Recovery Metrics}

-\paragraph{Mean Correlation Coefficient (MCC).} Following \citet{oneill2025compute}, we measure how well SAE decoder columns $\mathbf{w}_j$ align with ground-truth feature directions $\mathbf{d}_i$ using optimal bipartite matching.
-We compute the absolute cosine similarity matrix $|S_{ij}| = |\mathbf{w}_j^\top \mathbf{d}_i|$, find the optimal one-to-one matching via the Hungarian algorithm, and report the mean similarity of matched pairs:
+\paragraph{Mean Correlation Coefficient (MCC).} Following \citet{song2025position}, we measure how well SAE decoder columns $\mathbf{w}_j$ align with ground-truth feature directions $\mathbf{d}_i$ using optimal bipartite matching.
+We compute the absolute cosine similarity matrix $|S_{ij}| = |\mathbf{w}_j^\top \mathbf{d}_i|$ (both $\mathbf{w}_j$ and $\mathbf{d}_i$ are unit-norm), find the optimal one-to-one matching via the Hungarian algorithm, and report the mean similarity of matched pairs:

 \paragraph{Feature Uniqueness.} We measure what fraction of SAE latents track unique ground-truth features.
 For each latent $j$, we find its best-matching ground-truth feature: $i^*(j) = \arg\max_i |\mathbf{w}_j^\top \mathbf{d}_i|$.
 Uniqueness is the fraction of unique best matches divided by the number of latents: